influxdata/influxdb-client-js/influxdb-client.influxdb.md

 ## InfluxDB class

-InfluxDB 2.0 client that uses HTTP API described in [https://v2.docs.influxdata.com/v2.0/reference/api/](https://v2.docs.influxdata.com/v2.0/reference/api/)<!-- -->.
+InfluxDB 2.0 entry point that configures communication with InfluxDB server and provide APIs to write and query data.

 <b>Signature:</b>